mkgvt/uint128/README.md

 To the degree possible, operations on `uint128_t` follows standards and existing conventions.
-For example, functions for swapping bytes around to convert from big endian to little endian follows established patterns.
+For example, functions for swapping bytes around to convert from big endian to little endian follows established patterns from endian.h.

 Some operations on 128-bit unsigned integers are clunky without compiler and library support.
 Assigning a 128-bit unsigned integer literal to a variable